WernerKr/weewx-davisconsolehealthapi/README.md

 The necessary file are there stored during the installation.
-Also the stanza in the weeewx.conf
+Also the stanza in the weewx.conf

         [StdReport]
           [[DavisCOnsoleHealth]]